 After a weeks-long delay, Trump impeachment proceedings have finally moved to the Senate.
-Shortly after they were approved by a House vote on Wednesday, the seven impeachment managers selected by Speaker Nancy Pelosi marched the articles of impeachment against Trump over to the Senate.
-Following procedural moves today in the Senate, the trial (which will almost certainly result in Trump’s acquittal) is expected to begin on Tuesday.
+Shortly after the proceedings were approved by a House, the seven impeachment managers selected by Speaker Nancy Pelosi marched the articles of impeachment against Trump over to the Senate, where the trial has been underway since January 21.

 Here’s the schedule for the rest of the process, which will be updated as more information becomes available.